-Hector H. Balderas New Mexico State Auditor The Office of Management and Budget and Lea County Solid Waste Authority Chairman, Board of Commissioners and Citizens of Lea County Lovington, New Mexico
+Hector H. Balderas

+New Mexico State Auditor

+The Office of Management and Budget and

+Lea County Solid Waste Authority Chairman, Board of Directors and

+Citizens of Lea County

+Lovington, New Mexico

-We have audited the basic financial statements of the business-type activities of Lea County Solid Waste Authority (the Authority), as of and for the year ended June 30, 2010.
-We have also audited the budgetary comparison statement presented as supplementary information as of and for the year ended June 30, 2010, as listed in the table of contents, and have issued our report thereon dated December 1, 2010.
+We have audited the basic financial statements of the business-type activities and related budgetary comparison presented as supplementary information of Lea County Solid Waste Authority (the Authority), as of and for the year ended June 30, 2012, and have issued our report thereon dated November 27, 2012.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.